-To avoid unnecessary sodium, which can have the opposite effect on blood pressure, make sure to buy unsalted tomato juice.
+To avoid unnecessary sodium, which can have the opposite effect on your blood pressure, make sure to buy unsalted tomato juice.

 Not only are pomegranates rich in nutrients such as folate and vitamin C, they also boast potent anti-inflammatory effects.
-It may come as no surprise, then, that pomegranate juice can contribute to a heart-healthy diet.
+It may come as no surprise then that pomegranate juice can contribute to a heart-healthy diet.

-A 2016 literature review of eight randomized, controlled trials found that consuming pomegranate juice may help lower both systolic and diastolic blood pressure.
+A 2017 literature review of eight randomized, controlled trials found that consuming pomegranate juice may help lower both systolic and diastolic blood pressure.

 The effects on systolic blood pressure were independent of how long participants consumed pomegranate juice for and how much.
-The researchers recommend a dose of at least 240 milliliters to reduce diastolic blood pressure.

-If you decide to add pomegranate juice to your diet, make sure it’s 100-percent juice with no added sugar.
+If you decide to add pomegranate juice to your diet, make sure it’s 100 percent juice with no added sugar.

 Like pomegranates, berries — especially blueberries — are known for their antioxidant properties.
-However, less is known about their heart benefits.

 If you opt for store-bought berry juice, make sure it doesn’t contain any added sugar.